January 1, 2019

 If there was a way to add those codes faster…

-That’s where the Google Tag Manager (or any other tag management system) saves the day.
+That’s where the GTM (or any other tag management system) saves the day and this Google Tag Manager tutorial will show you how.

 What is Google Tag Manager?